 Sublime text is not free.

 Sublime Text is pretty close to the industry standard for text editors.
 There’s a reason for that.
 Being designed for code, markup, and prose is a big plus.

 Sublime Text is a beautiful, feature-rich code editor.
-Maybe the biggest draw is that it puts a premium on user experience.
+However, maybe the biggest draw is that it puts a premium on user experience.

 The UX is probably the tightest of every entry on the list.
-This is because of features like distraction-free writing mode, quick shortcuts/search, split editing, and much more.
+This is because of features like distraction-free writing mode, quick shortcuts/searches, split editing, and much more.